We call communism the real movement which abolishes the present state of things.Karl Marx, The German Ideology

 - It helps highlight the central class contradiction of capitalist society and pushes on that central contradiction, as opposed to treating secondary effects or symptoms.

-- The benefits, if won, would disproportionally impact and uplift workers of color and others who face particular oppressions anyway.
+- The benefits, if won, would disproportionately impact and uplift workers of color and others who face particular oppressions anyway.

 These points are unobjectionable.
 Building broad coalitions, seriously challenging capitalist power and interests, and fulfilling the needs of the most oppressed in society are all indisputable aims for anyone calling themselves socialist.